ringcentral-ruby/glip-poster-ruby/README.md

 [![Docs][docs-rubydoc-svg]][docs-rubydoc-link]
 [![License][license-svg]][license-link]

-glip-poster is a simple gem to make your integration with Glip (https://glip.com/) easier.
+`glip-poster` is a simple gem to make your integration with Glip (https://glip.com/) easier.
 It supports only incoming communications (from you to Glip).

 ## Installation

 ### Via Bundler

-Add 'glip-poster' to Gemfile and then run `bundle`:
+Add `glip-poster` to your `Gemfile` and then run `bundle`:

 ```sh
 $ echo "gem 'glip-poster'" >> Gemfile